Archive for the 'Programming' Category

 In the real world, there is no such thing as a dead programming language.
 Somebody somewhere will always have a legacy application that’s still being used for actual business purposes that’s written in an obscure, ancient language and that still needs to be maintained and kept alive.

-Business don’t rewrite a working software solution just because it’s not written in the hyped programming language du jour.
+Businesses don’t rewrite a working software solution just because it’s not written in the hyped programming language du jour.
 When it comes to technology, actual businesses use the tools they invested in for as long as possible, and hopefully even longer.
 You don’t replace a hammer just because a new one hit the market.
 You don’t replace a truck that only has driven 300,000 miles so far just because a new one was introduced to the market.
 You don’t replace a commercially used Pizza oven just because there’s a new one.
 The list goes on.

-And with custom software solutions, there is another elephant room that needs to be adressed: It almost never makes any sense whatsoever to rewrite an existing, working solution.
+And with custom software solutions, there is another elephant room that needs to be addressed: It almost never makes any sense whatsoever to rewrite an existing, working solution.
 The costs are prohibitive and the benefits run against zero.

 As long as there is a tool or a business application out there that’s being used and that’s written in Algol, Fortran, COBOL, BASIC, Pascal, Ada, PL/1, mainframe Assembler, dBase, Clipper, FoxPro or whatever else might cross your mind, there will always be a job for somebody who knows how to speak those so-called dead languages.
 And that person will have a competitive advantage over the developers that only know the fancy new languages and software stacks.
 Everybody knows Python these days.
-(If you ask me, Python is one of the more obscure modern Basic dialects.)
+(If you ask me, Python is one of the more obscure modern BASIC dialects.)
 Only few still have actual experience with the older technology.

 That being said, there’s another thing that most people don’t want to hear or talk about: Basically, once you know how to program in one language, you can pick up the semantics of most other languages relatively quickly.
 Most of the time, it’s more about understanding paradigms and concepts and how things generally work than the language itself.